IntelliTect/Coalesce/docs/stacks/ko/client/list-view-model.md

 Name of a field by which this list will be loaded in ascending order.

-    If set to `"none"`, default sorting behavior, including behavior defined with use of `[DefaultOrderBy]` in C# POCOs, is suppressed.
+If set to `"none"`, default sorting behavior, including behavior defined with use of [[DefaultOrderBy]](/modeling/model-components/attributes/default-order-by.md) in C# POCOs, is suppressed.

 <Prop def="orderByDescending: KnockoutObservable<string>" lang="ts" />